 Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.

-While the First Amendment enshrines the people's right to free expression, assembly, and petition, systemic forces—whether through judicial manipulation, legislative loopholes, or selective enforcement—find ways to erode these protections without outright violating them (most of the time).
-The illusion of unabridged rights remains intact, but the mechanisms of suppression operate in the shadows and the same as they ever have: court rulings that favor the powerful, laws that redefine 'peaceable assembly' to justify crackdowns, and media narratives that filter dissent into obscurity.
-The fundamental freedoms exist on paper, but their exercise remains the whim of corrupt
+While the First Amendment enshrines the rights to free expression, assembly, and petition, systemic forces—through judicial manipulation, legislative loopholes, and selective enforcement—continually erode these protections without overtly nullifying them.
+An illusion of unabridged rights persists, yet the mechanisms of suppression operate in the shadows, unchanged from the past: court rulings that favor the powerful and rich, laws that redefine "peaceable assembly" to justify crackdowns, and media narratives that filter dissent into obscurity.
+These fundamental freedoms exist on paper, but their unfettered exercise remains elusive, a continual battle.

 Commonwealth v.
 Kelly, 2000 PA Super 254, 758 A.2d 1284, 1288 (Pa.
 Super.
 Ct.
 2000).